rmetzler/bliki/wiki/dev/trackers-from-first-principles.md

 Most real-world workflows introduce some intermediate states that tie into process-related handoffs.

-For software, the following divisions are common:
+For software, I see these divisions, in various combinations, frequently:

 * "Open":
+    * "Unverified": further work needs to be done to decide whether the task should be completed.
-    * "In Development": someone is working on the code changes and asset changes necessary to complete the task.
+    * "In Development": someone is working on the code and asset changes necessary to complete the task.
 This occasionally subsumes preliminary work, too.
-    * "In Testing": code changes and asset changes are ostensibly complete, but need testing to validate that the task has been completed satisfactorially.
+    * "In Testing": code and asset changes are ostensibly complete, but need testing to validate that the task has been completed satisfactorially.
 * "Completed":